 Originally the chapter had no by-laws.
 We just did what, when, and how Ruth Stewart told us to do.
 The chapter grew and our outreach extended to schools and private teachers not in the original group.
 After several years, and during Janice Robbins’ tenure as president, Judith Carman and Janice decided that the chapter needed some structure, so they began drawing up a document to provide some statement as to the chapter’s goals and by-laws to govern the chapter.
 The document was written in 1979, and created the officers positions the chapter needed and their specific duties, as well as the rules for the competition.

 The chapter continued to thrive and grow, and made changes when needed in order to become more functional.
 Originally, members of the chapter were not allowed to judge in the Spring Auditions.
 Only outside judges from the area were used.
 As president, Janice Robbins had to obtain qualified judges for several years, which proved to be a very difficult task.
 Finally, the chapter was able to eliminate that problem and allow chapter members to judge.

-Previous presidents of the Greater Houston chapter include: Ruth Stewart, Ruthabel Rollins, John Druary, Eugene Talley-Schmidt, Bernadine Oliphint, Jeanette Lombard, Stephen Smith, Judith Carman, Beverly Laubach, Jeanette Chase, Christopher Michel, Marion Russell Dickson, and Jason Lester.
+Previous presidents of the Greater Houston chapter include: Ruth Stewart, Ruthabel Rollins, John Druary, Eugene Talley-Schmidt, Bernadine Oliphint, Jeanette Lombard, Stephen Smith, Judith Carman, Beverly Laubach, Jeanette Chase, Christopher Michel, Marion Russell Dickson, Jason Lester, and Debra Greschner.

 The current chapter has far exceeded anything the original group could have imagined.
 My hope is that the history of the chapter from this point forward will continue to be documented as we honor our chapter’s heritage.